kshitijsoni/reservoirpy/docs/oil.rst

      - Method for calculating oil formation volume factor.
 Defaults to 'MCAIN' Options are:
         + 'STAN': Standing Correlation
-        + 'MCAIN': McCain approach, calculating from densities – Default
+        + 'MCAIN': McCain approach, calculating from densities ï¿½ Default

 Users can specify which calculation method to use either by passing an option string, or a class object to any given function.
 The implementation of class objects should make it easier to program in an IDE that supports type hinting